Do electric heaters use a lot of electricity?

 Quite a lot, actually.
 Most space heaters run on electricity.
 The standard electric space heaters draw 1,500 watts and generate about 5,000 BTU of heating output.
 How much exactly does it cost to run an electric space heater?
 Do heaters use a lot of electricity and raise your electric bill?

-It’s very easy to estimate how much does it cost to run a 1,500-watt electric heater per hour (or per day, week, month).
+It’s very easy to estimate how much does it cost to run a 1500-watt electric heater per hour (or per day, week, month).
 Pretty much everybody can do it.
+We have done it for the best infrared heaters article here, for example.

 - $0.20 to run per hour.